Emergency line (for OLM only): 908-876-4395

 O my God, I am heartily sorry for having offended you and I detest all my sins, because I dread the loss of heaven and the pains of hell.
 But most of all because I have offended you, my God, who are all good and deserving of all my love.
 I firmly resolve with the help of your grace, to confess my sins, to do penance and to amend my life.
 Amen.

-Listen to the words of absolution, the sacramental forgiveness of the Church through the ordained priest.
+Listen to the words of absolution, the sacramental forgiveness of God through the ordained priest.
+As you listen to the words of forgiveness make the sign of the cross.

 After Confession

-Do your assigned Penance
+Do your Penance